 Portfolio managers and trustees require FINMA authorisation.
 When applying for authorisation, portfolio managers and trustees must provide evidence that they are supervised by an SO.
-Portfolio managers and trustees which are part of a financial group and are subject to group supervision by FINMA are exempted from the obligation to be supervised by an SO.

-The FinSA contains code of conduct provisions with which financial service providers must comply vis-à-vis their clients.
+FinSA contains code of conduct provisions with which financial service providers must comply vis-à-vis their clients.
 It also makes provision for prospectus duties and requires an easily understandable key information document for financial instruments.
-With the introduction of FinSA, FINMA will also approve the registration body which manages the register of advisers, as defined in the FinSA, and the reviewing body for prospectuses.
+With the introduction of FinSA, FINMA will also approve the registration body which manages the register of advisers, as defined in FinSA, and the reviewing body for prospectuses.

 Unlike the previous self-regulatory ombudsman system for banks, affiliation with an ombudsman’s office has become obligatory under the FinSA for all financial service providers offering their services in Switzerland.
 Furthermore, the ombudsman’s offices must now be recognised by the FDF.
 As before, the ombudsman’s offices should settle disputes regarding legal claims between the client and the financial service provider in mediation proceedings.
 In accordance with the FinSA, financial service providers must affiliate themselves with an ombudsman’s office within six months of the first ombudsman’s office being recognised.
 The Federal Department of Finance (FDF) recognised the first ombudsman’s offices according to the FinSA with effect from 24 June 2020 (FDF list).
 FINMA will monitor the implementation of the affiliation requirement within the scope of its supervisory work.